-The Marine (Scotland) Act 2010 ("the 2010 Act") regulates activities in the territorial sea adjacent to Scotland in terms of marine environment issues.
-Subject to exemptions specified in subordinate legislation, under Part 4 of the 2010 Act licensable marine activities may only be carried out in accordance with a marine licence granted by the Scottish Ministers.
+The Marine (Scotland) Act 2010 ("the 2010 Act") regulates the territorial sea adjacent to Scotland in terms of marine environment issues.
+As this Application falls within the Scottish marine area (essentially the territorial sea adjacent to Scotland, which extends out to 12 nm from the shore), it falls to the 2010 Act to regulate marine environmental issues in this area.
+Subject to exemptions specified in subordinate legislation, under Part 4 of the 2010 Act, licensable marine activities may only be carried out in accordance with a marine licence granted by the Scottish Ministers.